How Much Money Can You Make Selling Online Courses?

-But just how much money can you make?
-It depends on several factors, such as the price of your course, the length, and content of your course, how many students you have, and where you sell your courses.
+You might be wondering just how much money you can make.
+Well, of course, on several factors, such as the price, the length, and content of your course, how many students you have, and where you sell it.

-Generally speaking, you can make anywhere from a few hundred to a few thousand dollars per course.
-For example, Udemy instructors make an average of $7,000 per course, while Skillshare instructors make an average of $3,000 per course.
+Generally speaking, you can make anywhere from a few hundred to a few thousand dollars for each course you make.
+For example, Udemy instructors make an average of $7,000 per course, while Skillshare instructors make an average of $3,000.

-So, if you’re considering selling courses online, know that it is possible to make good money.
-This article tells you how you can make money from online courses in no time!
+So, if you’re considering teaching online, you should know that it is possible to make good money from it.
+This article shows you how to make money from selling online courses anytime!

 Are Online Courses Profitable?